Skip to main content

 • Whether or not the subcontractor is registered under the Construction Industry Scheme

-Checking the status is an important step, because the contractor will use this to make deductions from the subcontractor’s payments at the correct rate.
+Checking the status is an important step because this tells the contractor what rate to use when they make deductions from the subcontractor’s payments.

-What information do I need to verify a subcontractor with HMRC?
+How do I verify a subcontractor for CIS?

-Our table below explains what information contractors will need to have available to verify a subcontractor with HMRC.
+Our table below explains what information you’ll need to request so you can verify a subcontractor with HMRC.

 Contractor information Subcontractor information